kyrylo/fast_method_source/README.md

             end
 ```

+That said, you need to be cautious, because sometimes it's not working as
+expected.
+Feel free to file issues.

 ### RAM consumption

 The [`comment_and_source`](/benchmarks/comment_and_source_for.rb) benchmark
-shows that at this moment the library uses about 100-150 MB of RES RAM.
+shows that the library uses about 80-140 MB of RES RAM for computing information
+for 19K methods.

 API
 ---